-1. Go to a safe location.
+- 1. Go to a safe location.

-2. Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
+- 2. Preserve all physical evidence of the assault that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order, even if you are unsure whether you want to report the crime.
 Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until you have had a medical examination.

-3. Get medical help as soon as possible.
+- 3. Get medical help as soon as possible.

-4. Call a trusted friend, family member or someone else who can provide emotional support.
+- 4. Call a trusted friend, family member or someone else who can provide emotional support.

-5. Call DPS at (213) 740-4321.
+- 5. Call DPS at (213) 740-4321.

-6. Call 911 to reach the LAPD.
+- 6. Call 911 to reach the LAPD.

-7. Call RSVP at (213) 740-9355 (24 hours).
-RSVP provides confidential advocacy services 24/7 and crisis intervention.
-RSVP victim advocates are available to accompany students to a SART center, assist with transportation, and other needs.
-Relationship and Sexual Violence Prevention and Services, as the designated Sexual Assault Resource Center, recommends that any person who believes they may have been sexually assaulted consider seeking the assistance of the professionals at a SART Center.
+- 7. Call CARE-SC at (213) 740-9355 (24 hours).
+CARE-SC provides confidential advocacy services 24/7 and crisis intervention.
+CARE-SC victim advocates are available to accompany students to a SART center, assist with transportation, and other needs.
+Confidential Advocacy, Resources, and Education Support Center (formerly RSVP), as the designated Sexual Assault Resource Center, recommends that any person who believes they may have been sexually assaulted consider seeking the assistance of the professionals at a SART Center.